VinceDillonMath/VinceDillonMath.github.io/index.md

 I'm a senior at the University of Washington studying pure math.
 I'm interested in number theory, arithmetic geometry, and algebraic geometry. \\

-Over the summer at 2025 I participated in the SMALL REU at Williams College, working under Professor Steven J. Miller.
-This was an amazing experience and I want to thank my Professor Miller and all of my fellow students for such a wonderful and productive summer.
+In the summer of 2025 I participated in the SMALL REU at Williams College, working under Professor Steven J. Miller.
+This was an amazing experience and I want to thank my Professor Miller and all of my collaborators for such a wonderful and productive summer.